 The philosophy of Positive School Climate reflects our efforts, in partnership with parent(s)/guardian(s), to teach each child self-control, character, self-discipline and to shape attitudes and values which affect life-decisions.
+Love and Logic is the foundation of our philosophy in behavior learning opportunities.
 All disciplinary actions are based on the premise that the purpose of discipline is learning.

-SMSA is dedicated to instilling Gospel values throughout the child's experience in the school community.
+SMSA is dedicated to instilling Gospel values in collaboration with the Ledger Way values throughout the child's experience in the school community.
 This foundation in values in a supportive environment facilitates the child's ability to apply Gospel principles to their decisions and choices especially in his/her self-management and relationship to peers and others in the community of the school and society.

+Beliefs

-Beliefs We believe:
+We believe:

-in fostering Catholic values in building positive attitudes through effective communication in the uniqueness of each student all students can learn the school environment should be safe and caring in respect for property in flexible scheduling and programming all subject areas are equally important that diversity within and among students must be respected in developing basic skills in building self-concept and esteem accepting responsibility for decisions is important in developing student self-discipline in promoting student success modeling a block schedule/flexible schedule scheduled team planning/sharing and common planning time for teams a learning resource center positive affirmations to guide toward self-discipline heterogeneous groupings with regrouping options shared decision-making among staff team teaching/planning equal consideration for all subjects
+- in fostering Catholic values

+- in building positive attitudes through effective communication

+- in the uniqueness of each student

+- all students can learn

+- the school environment should be safe and caring

+- in respect for property

+- in flexible scheduling and programming

+- all subject areas are equally important

+- that diversity within and among students must be respected

+- in developing basic skills

+- in building self-concept and esteem

+- accepting responsibility for decisions is important

+- in developing student self-discipline

+- in promoting student success